I Lie Around: Personnel

+Note: Perasi is unsure if Paul McCartney played electric guitar.

 Later release

 Although the song was not placed on an album when it was initially released, it was included as a bonus track on the CD release of Paul McCartney and Wings' 1973 studio album, Red Rose Speedway, when that work became available on compact disc in 1987.
 It was also included as a bonus track on the remastered version of Red Rose Speedway that was re-released on CD in 1993 as a part of The Paul McCartney Collection, as well as the 2018 Red Rose Speedway (Archive Collection).
 It was also included on The 7" Singles Box in 2022.